 This means that one reading of 100 mg or dl may be as high as 115 and as low as 85 which is a big variation.
 The software engineer, Dave Feldman, said that he had a huge variation in the results.

-Therefore, it is crucial to wash the hands before testing.
+Therefore, it is crucial to wash your hands before testing.
 However, people should bear in mind that certain soaps have additives such as honey which can distort readings.

 Other factors which may lead to lower or higher readings are environmental conditions such as high altitudes.
 And also strips which are too cold or too hot.
-Therefore, when proplr get an unexpected high reading, do one more.
+Therefore, when people get an unexpectedly high reading, do one more.

-The cortisol is actually a stress hormone.
-This hormone mediates the “fight or flight” physiologic response, and it directly impacts the sugar levels.
-According to Dr. Jason Fung, prolonged cortisol stimulation can raise the blood sugar levels.
+Cortisol is actually a stress hormone.
+This hormone mediates the “fight or flight” physiologic response, and it directly impacts sugar levels.
+According to Dr. Jason Fung, prolonged cortisol stimulation can raise blood sugar levels.